Unity Plugin Overview

 Data-Driven Design Principles

-Data-driven design emphasizes the control of gameplay through data, rather than source code/blueprints, with game mechanics and processes determined by structured data files.
-For instance, rather than embedding damage calculations directly in the game’s source code, these are defined by data specifying weapon effects and the rules for their application.
-Or for example, mission progression is not hardcoded; it’s outlined in editable text files, making these aspects of game design highly flexible.
+Data-driven design emphasizes controlling gameplay through data rather than source code or blueprints.
+Game mechanics and processes are determined by structured data files.
+For example, instead of embedding damage calculations directly in the game’s source code, these are defined by data specifying weapon effects and the rules for their application.
+Similarly, mission progression is not hardcoded; it is outlined in editable text files, making these aspects of game design highly flexible.
 This approach not only facilitates quick adjustments during development but also simplifies adding modding support post-release.

 Understanding the Plugin’s Architecture